-On January 30, 2019, we entered into a Loan and Security Agreement (the "SVB Loan Agreement") with Silicon Valley Bank ("SVB"), in its capacity as administrative agent, collateral agent and lender, and WestRiver Innovation Lending Fund VIII, L.P. ("WestRiver", together with SVB, the "Lenders").
-Pursuant to the terms and conditions of the SVB Loan Agreement, the Lenders agreed to extend term loans to us in an aggregate principal amount of up to \$25.0 million, comprised of (i) an initial loan advance of \$15.0 million and (ii) a subsequent loan advance of \$10.0 million, subject to first achieving certain conditions (collectively, the "Term Loan Advances").
-The initial term loan was funded on January 30, 2019.
-The subsequent loan advance is available at our election prior to December 31, 2019 after the occurrence of certain milestone events relating to data from our clinical trials and receipt by us of certain minimum cash proceeds of at least \$75.0 million from an additional equity offering through a private placement or a public offering.
+On January 30, 2019, we entered into a Loan and Security Agreement (the "Loan Agreement") with Silicon Valley Bank ("SVB"), in its capacity as administrative agent, collateral agent and lender, and WestRiver Innovation Lending Fund VIII, L.P. (together with SVB, the "Lenders").
+Pursuant to the terms and conditions of the Loan Agreement, the Lenders extended a term loan to us of \$15.0 million on the Loan Agreement date.

-On June 24, 2019, we completed an underwritten public offering of 3,833,334 shares of common stock at the public offering price of \$9.00 per share (the "2019 Offering").
-We received net proceeds of approximately \$32.2 million after deducting underwriting discounts and commissions and estimated offering expenses.
+On June 24, 2019, we completed an underwritten public offering of 3,833,334 shares of common stock at the public offering price of \$9.00 per share and received gross proceeds of approximately \$34.5 million, before deducting underwriting discounts and commissions of \$2.1 million and estimated offering expenses of \$0.2 million.